arturkw/dev-notes/kafka/Exam notes.md

 - `group leader` receives a list of all consumers in the group from the group coordinator and is responsible for assigning a subset of partitions to each consumer
 - `RangeAssignor` assignment strategy
 - `RoundRobinAssignor` assignment strategy
+- consumer is configured to `auto-commit offsets` by default
+- it is possible to manually assign specific partition `assign(Collection)`
+- it is possible to specify the position using `seek(TopicPartition, long)`

+## Producers
+- `acks`
+	 - default `ack` is `all`
+	 - `0` maximizes throughput, but you will have no guarantee that the message was successfully written to the broker’s log since the broker does not send a response.
+	 - `1` ack is required from partition leader only
+	 - `all` guarantees that not only will the partition leader accept the write, but it will be successfully replicated to all of the in-sync replicas
+- no need for `group coordination`
+- automatically know to which broker and partition to write to
+- producer partitioner maps each message to a topic partition, and the producer sends a produce request to the `leader of that partition`
+- partitioner guarantee that all messages with the same non-empty key will be sent to the same partition
+- data without key will be send round-robin to all available brokers
+- producer can choose to receive ack of data writes
+- most important configs for producer are: `acks`, `batch size`, `compression`
+- when `retries` greater than `0` (default) then message reordering may occur since the retry may occur after a following write succeeded.
+To enable retries without reordering, you can set `max.in.flight.requests.per.connection` to `1` to ensure that only one request can be sent to the broker at a time.
+- `batch.size` - maximum size in bytes of each message batch
+- To give more time for batches to fill, you can use `linger.ms`
+- Compression can be enabled with the `compression.type: none, gzip, znappy, 1z4, zstd'
+- If a `Kafka producer` produces messages faster than the broker can take, the records will be buffered in memory.
+The default buffer memory is 33554432 bytes (32 MB).
+The buffer will full up over time and fill back down when the throughput of the broker increases.
+If the buffer is full, then the **.send()** method will start to block and won't return right away.
+The configuration "**max.block.ms**" is the time the **.send()** method will block before throwing an exception.
+If an exception is thrown this usually means the brokers are down and cannot process any data.
+- to produce messages with key-value delimeters set properties: `--property parse.key && --property key.separator`
+- non-retriable callback exceptions: `InvalidTopicException`, `OffsetMetadataTooLargeException`, `RecordBatchTooLargeException`, `RecordTooLargeException`, `UnknownServerException`
+- retriable exceptions: `CorruptRecordException`, `InvalidMetadataException`, `NotEnoughReplicasAfterAppendException`, `NotEnoughReplicasException`, `OffsetOutOfRangeException`, `TimeoutException`, `UnknownTopicOrPartitionException`
 ## Streams
 - User topics: created manually.
 Do not rely on auto-creation (may be disabled, default settings may not be what you want)
 - Internal topics are prefixed by `application.id`.